BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 Diaphragmatic or diaphragmatic-relaxation breathing is breathing by the abdomen (belly), which was originally inherent in man by nature and is one of the oldest types of breathing.
 Diaphragmatic breathing is carried out due to the diaphragm, which provides almost 90% of the gas exchange of the body and its abundant oxygenation.

-The thoracic type of breathing is a tendency to breathe in the upper chest by using the accessory breathing muscles such as the intercostal muscles, the pectoralis, the scalenus, and the trapezius muscles.
-When you inhale, the chest expands and rises slightly, and when you exhale, it narrows and falls.
+The thoracic type of breathing tends to breathe in the upper chest using accessory breathing muscles such as the intercostal muscles, the pectoralis, the scalenus, and the trapezius muscles.
+When you inhale, the chest expands and rises slightly, narrowing and falling when you exhale.
 The typical adult breathing pattern involves shallow thoracic movements with a respiration rate of 15-22 respirations per minute.
 There is also an absence of respiratory sinus arrhythmia.
-Thoracic breathing is more superficial and does not provide sufficient oxygen saturation of the blood, which affects the functioning of internal organs, cerebral vessels, and the balance of the sympathetic and parasympathetic nervous systems.
-Thoracic breathing can cause dyspnea, fatigue, irritation, headaches, and increased muscle tension in the upper chest as well as an increased feeling of anxiety and panic.
-Thoracic breathing can result in lower CO2 level that leads to hyperventilation.
-Acute hyperventilation commonly occurs with frightening or stressful events and resolves quickly.
-Chronic hyperventilation causes significant physical symptoms in every system of the body including dizziness, poor concentration, decreased peripheral temperature, muscle tension and cramps, irregular and rapid heart rate, and gastrointestinal upset.
+Thoracic breathing is shallow and limits blood oxygen saturation, impacting the function of internal organs, cerebral vessels, and the balance between the sympathetic and parasympathetic nervous systems.
+This type of breathing can lead to symptoms like shortness of breath, fatigue, irritation, headaches, and muscle tension in the upper chest.
+It may also heighten feelings of anxiety and panic.

-Diaphragmatic Breathing
+Video – Diaphragmatic Breathing Explained

 What are the benefits of diaphragmatic breathing?